-A title tag is the HTML element (<title>) that specifies a web page's title, displayed as the clickable headline in search engine results and in browser tabs — one of the most important on-page SEO factors.
+A title tag is the HTML <title> element that specifies a web page's title, shown as the clickable headline in search results and in browser tabs.
+It sits in the page head, and it is one of the strongest on-page ranking signals you directly control.

 What is a Title Tag?